 SECOND REALIZATION: Limatiks can grow favoritism.
 Among us all, it was Chabs and Paula who got the most number of limatiks hanging around their shoes, legs, and leggings.

-Day Three: Limatik + Downhell + Ragiwriw + Talahib
+Mt.
+Baloy-daku Day 3: Limatik + Downhell + Ragiwriw + Talahib

 Last day of our Mt.
 Baloy Daku hike.
 Everyone started ecstatic.
 According to Sir Nath, we would reach Barangay Busog by lunch and then short after that, we’d be back to Valderrama.
 We began to slack off and spent the rest of the hike sharing personal information about each other and the work we do.
 Seeing our chill pace, Jack (the only foreigner who completed Panay Trilogy), left the lead pack and joined us.
 Upon inquiry, he shared that Baloy became his favorite amongst the 9/9 that he has scaled and that he wanted to spend more time with it.
 ‘I don’t want to leave Mt.
 Baloy Daku,’ were his words.

-Half of the day was spent tracing the mountains that we have traversed and recounting the difficulties we have faced head on.
+Half of the day was spent tracing the mountains that we have traversed and recounting the difficulties we have faced head-on.
 We arrived at the barangay captain’s house and feasted over their local nilagang baboy mixed with langka.
-It seemed like a treat for a job well done but truth is… we were just being prepared for the concluding part of the program – the indefinite rivercrossing.
+It seemed like a treat for a job well done but the truth is… we were just being prepared for the concluding part of the program – the indefinite river crossing.
 Did I mention how much I love river trekking?
 I take it back now.
 Seriously, though it wasn’t as difficult in comparison to ragiwriw and direct ascent, it’s my least favorite part of the hike.

-The day prior to Mt.
+The day prior to our Mt.
 Baloy Daku hike, Kevin seemed excited to learn Bisaya given that four members of the group were from Cebu.
 But it went the other way around.
 Instead of him learning new words, it was us who learned to value the proper expression of these words.
-We learned when to stop when borderline has been crossed, how powerful magic words such of “thanks” and “sorry” can be, and why we should go beyond judging people with the words that they have chosen to use.
+We learned when to stop when borderline has been crossed, how powerful magic words such as “thanks” and “sorry” can be, and why we should go beyond judging people with the words that they have chosen to use.
 More than just the successful assault, Mt.
 Baloy Daku taught us that sometimes… words are not enough to contain the enormity of what we feel.
 And in the absence of words, there goes the real essence of life: such a beautiful journey to keep in memory.

 Special thanks to Lagataw for organizing this event, to his team consisting the Superhumans of Panay – Sir Nath and Kevin – for meeting all ends to make this multi-dayhike a success, and to the whole team (Chabs, Tuts, Sir Mark, Paula, Jack, Wazi, Ledz, and Kuya Jun), for understanding the cultural differences of each participant.
 Overall, it was an honor to be with you and I hope to see you guys one of these days.
 Kruhay! *wink*